Short Term Scientific Missions

 An STSM grant is a fixed financial contribution which takes into consideration the budget request of the applicant and the outcome of the evaluation of the STSM application.
 STSM Grants do not necessarily cover all expenses related to undertaking a given mission.
 An STSM Grant is a contribution to the overall travel, accommodation and meal expenses of the Grantee.

-An average cost of EUR 1800 per each STSM is expected for this Call (in exceptional cases this can be up to the COST STSM maximum of Eur 2500).
+An average cost of EUR 1500 per each STSM is expected for this call.
+STSMs requiring lower funding and which also have additional support from the sending or host labs will have priority.
 The amounts granted for each individual STSM will be determined during the evaluation process by the nominally appointed person(s).
 The selection of applicants is based on the scientific scope of the STSM application which must clearly compliment the overall objectives of the Action.
 Priority will be given to Action Participants who have not yet carried out a STSM.
 Applicants from COST Inclusiveness Target Countries (ITC) are particularly encouraged to submit a proposal.
 Priority will also be given to STSM Applicants who have published with two or more CA15107 MoU countries represented in the author list and have acknowledged the COST Association and CA15107

 How to apply for an STSM

-Interested researchers are advised to follow the directions provided below and submit their application and supporting documents to Dr. Polona Umek, firstname.lastname@example.org as soon as possible as this call is open until 27th September 2018.
-However, please keep in mind that the minimum length of an STSM is 5 days.
+Interested researchers are advised to follow the directions provided below and submit their application and supporting documents to Dr. Polona Umek, firstname.lastname@example.org between the 1st of May, when this call opens, until 10th May 2019.

 THE APPLICATION PROCESS IS AS FOLLOWS: